 - Prepaid expenses paid by/billed to Tufts Enter vendor name (Payee), Address, City/State/Zip and account coding Account (DeptID and Project/Grant) if applicable to be charged for the expense.
 All justifications and supporting documentation (receipts, brochures, etc.) should be included in the attached envelope.

 - Special Instructions to Accounts Payable This space can be used to communicate special instructions to AP, such as send check to traveler, hold until specific date, etc. If there are no instructions AP will mail the payment to the vendor.

-Travel Expense Reimbursement Form
+Business Expense Reimbursement Form